-The College of Acupuncture and Oriental Medicine program has received approval from the California State Acupuncture Board.
+The College of Eastern Medicine program has received approval from the California State Acupuncture Board.
 The Master of Acupuncture and Oriental Medicine program of Southern California University of Health Sciences is accredited by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM), which is the recognized accrediting agency for the approval of programs preparing acupuncture and oriental medicine practitioners.
 ACAOM is located at Maryland Trade Center #3, 7501 Greenway Center Drive, Suite 820, Greenbelt, Maryland 20770.
 Phone – (301) 313-0855.
 Fax – (301) 313-0912.
 Anyone wishing to discuss the College's accreditation or review the documents for this status should contact the Administrative Office of Southern California University of Health Sciences.
 (SCU Academic Catalog)

 What is Accreditation?

 The WASC accreditation process aids institutions in developing and sustaining effective educational programs and assures the educational community, the general public, and other organizations that an accredited institution has met high standards of quality and effectiveness.

 The Commission accredits institutions, not individual programs.
 Therefore, in addition to assessing the academic quality and educational effectiveness of institutions, the Commission emphasizes institutional structures, processes, and resources.